Tell me, what did your family vacations look like when you were growing up?

 I got goosebumps when I read this quote about the Santa Barbara coast while sitting half a world away on Tonsai beach in Thailand.
 I felt exactly what Jack was talking about as he referenced the place where I went to university, came into my own, and realized what I wanted out of life.
 It was never clearer to me than when I was sitting on those quiet beaches outside of Santa Barbara, looking up at the stars, listening to the gentle roll of the waves, and thanking the universe for creating such a beautiful place.

-Jack was speaking of Gaviota State Beach, which is just a few campsites over from El Capitan, a favorite of mine located just north of Santa Barbara on PCH.
-The campgrounds are located directly on cliffs overlooking the ocean, and every single time I’ve looked out at the horizon, I’ve seen dolphins within minutes.
+Jack was speaking of Gaviota State Beach, which is just a few campsites over from El Capitan.
+This is a favorite of mine located just north of Santa Barbara on PCH.
+The campgrounds are located directly on cliffs overlooking the ocean.
+Every single time I’ve looked out at the horizon, I’ve seen dolphins within minutes.
 That is not hyperbole.
 Every single time!

-Once you leave El Capitan for the next day’s drive, there are tons of places worth stopping by on the way up to Big Sur, and they only get more spectacular as you make your way north.
+Once you leave El Capitan for the next day’s drive, there are tons of places worth stopping by on the way up to Big Sur.
+The best part is they only get more spectacular as you make your way north.
 The Morro Bay rock is one, and as you make your way up through San Simeon you’ll see more and more lovely views which almost always have space for pulling off the road for a quick photo:

 You can’t really go wrong with which beach you choose to stop for lunch at – though Pismo Beach is a popular spot if you need suggestions.
-We elected to stop a bit before that in San Louis Obispo (at Old San Luis BBQ Company which will make you fat but it will be worth it).
+We elected to stop a bit before that in San Louis Obispo (at Old San Luis BBQ Company).
+They have been open for outdoor dining during much of the pandemic and have just opened indoor dining as well.

 Big Sur